 How do I apply?

-iv) An up-to-date academic transcript/s (official or unofficial) listing all university results
+ii) An up-to-date academic transcript/s (official or unofficial) listing all university and/ or vocational results

 How does the selection process work?